FT-Autonomous/ft_grandprix_ty/README.md

 # Reporting Bugs

-Make an issue on github and I will try to fix it.
+Make an issue on github and we will try to fix it.